AlyonaCher/playwright-goodreads-e2e/README.md

-# 🎭 Playwright E2E Demo Project – Goodreads.com
+# Playwright E2E Demo Project – Goodreads.com

-This is a learning project that was created to demonstrate how to build a robust end-to-end (E2E) test automation framework using Playwright on a real-world website: Goodreads.
+This is a project that I created to demonstrate how I can build a robust end-to-end (E2E) test automation framework using Playwright on a real-world website: Goodreads.

 It showcases:
-- Sequential and parallel test execution
+- how test could be run sequentially and in parallel
-- Page Object Model (POM)
+- how Page Object Model (POM) could be used
-- Test data management
+- how to manage existing test data on testing environment
-- Usage of fixtures
+- how to use fixtures
-- Storage state for authentication
+- how to use storage state for authentication
-- Setup and teardown for test data
+- how to work with Setup and teardown for test data
-- CI integration with GitHub Actions
+- how to do CI integration with GitHub Actions

 ##### e2e tests  [![Playwright Tests](https://github.com/AlyonaCher/playwright-goodreads-e2e/actions/workflows/playwright.yml/badge.svg)](https://github.com/AlyonaCher/playwright-goodreads-e2e/actions/workflows/playwright.yml)
 ---

-## 🎯 Project Objectives

-- Learn and demonstrate Playwright automation on a real-world app
-- Use best practices for test structure and maintainability
-- Showcase real-world scenarios like login, navigation, and data cleanup
-- Practice CI/CD integration with GitHub Actions

--

 ## 👩‍💻 Author
 Alyona Chernova